UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 However, some members of the Bioinformatics Hub have published an `R` package to help with this, which is available from https://bioconductor.org/packages/release/bioc/html/ngsReports.html & is installed on your VM already.
 It won't be too useful today, but may be useful in the future.

-* TOC
-{:toc}

 # Trimming and Quality Filtering of NGS data

-Once we have inspected our data & have an idea of how accurate our reads are, as well as any other technical issues that may be within the data, we may need to trim adaper sequences or filter the reads to make sure we are aligning or analysing sequences that accurately represent our source material.
+Once we have inspected our data & have an idea of how accurate our reads are, as well as any other technical issues that may be within the data, we may need to trim adapter sequences or filter the reads to make sure we are aligning or analysing sequences that accurately represent our source material.
 As we’ve noticed, the quality of reads commonly drops off towards the end of the reads, and dealing with this behaviour is an important part of most  processing pipelines.
 Sometimes we will require reads of identical lengths for our downstream analysis, whilst other times we can use reads of varying lengths.
 The data cleaning steps we choose for our own analysis will inevitably be influenced by our downstream requirements.

 ## The Basic Workflow

 Data cleaning & pre-processing can involve many steps, and today we will use the basic work-flow as outlined below.
 Every analysis is slightly different so some steps may or may not be required for your own data.
 Some steps do have a little overlap, and some pipelines may perform some of these steps for you.

-Using today’s datasets, we will take one sequencing experiment hrough demultiplexing and adapter removal, and then use our *C. elegans* WGS to run genome mapping and alignment filtering.
+Using today’s dataset, we will take one sequencing experiment through de-multiplexing and adapter removal.
  We will perform most steps on files at this stage, rather than on a complete library, but the principle is essentially the same.

 *A basic workflow is:*

-1. **Remove Low Quality Reads** (`fastq_illumina_filter`). *This wil usually not be required on recent datasets, and is only required if you see reads with 1:Y:0 or 2:Y:0 in the sequence headers*
+1. **Remove Low Quality Reads** (`fastq_illumina_filter`). *This wil usually not be required on recent datasets, and is only required if you see reads with 1:Y:0 or 2:Y:0 in the sequence headers.
+These reads have now been excluded by sequence providers for the last few years.*
 2. **Remove Adapters** (`cutadapt` or `Adapter Removal`)
 3. **Remove Low Quality Bases**.
 This is usually done by our adapter removal tools whilst trimming, and can be performed by trimming:
     1. based on quality scores